walkor/workerman-manual/resource/doc/en/install/install.md

 2. Refer to method four in the manual [Appendix - Installing Extensions](../appendices/install-extension.md) to use phpize to install the `event` extension (this can be omitted as it is a development machine).

-3. Download the WorkerMan main program through https://www.workerman.net/download/workermanzip, or download examples from the [official website](https://www.workerman.net/) to run.
+3. Download the Workerman main program through https://www.workerman.net/download/workermanzip, or download examples from the [official website](https://www.workerman.net/) to run.

 **Method 2:** Install php and the corresponding extensions using the `brew` command.